stevenaubertin/Image2ASCII/README.md

 * [-h <help>]           : Print this help message

 This script match a pixel for an ascii char.
 Thus most of the images will be very large.
-Use the rescale option should be use most of the time.
+The use of the rescale option is recommended.